مقایسه کارایی بالینی ماتریکس درمان پذیرش و تعهد با درمان پذیرش و تعهد متمرکز بر شفقت و درمان شناختی- رفتاری هافمن بر اختلال اضطراب اجتماعی

 Johnson, S. U., Hoffarta, a., Nordahlc, H. M., Wampold B. E. (2017).
 Metacognitive therapy versus disorderspecific CBT for comorbid anxiety disorders: A randomized controlled trial.
 Journal of Anxiety Disorders, 50, 103-112.
 [Link]

 Mirsharifa, S. M., Mirzaian, B., & Dousti, Y. (2019).
-The Efficacy of Acceptance and Commitment Therapy (ACT) Matrix on Anxiety and Quality Of Life of Patients with Irritable Bowel Syndrome.
+The Efficacy of Acceptance and Commitment Therapy (ACT) Matrix on Anxiety and Quality of Life of Patients with Irritable Bowel Syndrome.
 International Journal of Medical Investigation8(1), 19-30.
 [Link]

 Neff, K. D. (2003b).
 Self-compassion: An alternative conceptualization of a healthy attitude toward oneself.
 Self and Identity, 2, 85-102.
 [Link]